mininet/mininet.github.com/source/walkthrough/index.markdown

 This walkthrough demonstrates most Mininet commands, as well as its typical usage in concert with the Wireshark dissector.

-It assumes that your base system is the Mininet VM, or a native install with all OpenFlow tools and Mininet installed.
+**The walkthrough assumes that your base system is the Mininet VM, or a native Ubuntu installation with all OpenFlow tools and Mininet installed (this is usually done using Mininet's `install.sh`).**

 The entire walkthrough should take under an hour.